What makes a person not waver in front of death?

 Studio Ghibli’s painterly scenes combined with Japanese cinema’s patience in letting us meditate on a single shot pays off.
 While Western films may not linger on a shot for too long for fear of losing the audience’s attention; the film stands its ground.
 Moreover, the emotional climax and redemption of the story is mirrored by the aesthetics of nature— which are all given copious amounts of screen time: when the Deer God is killed, the forest is reduced to decay and death; when the apocalyptic land is redeemed, the landscape is visually transformed into sprouts and new growth.

-Cartoons like Captain Planet, The Magic School Bus, and films like Avatar impress similar themes about conserving the environment and its natural goodness and wonder.
+Cartoons like Captain Planet, The Magic School Bus, and films like Avatar paint similar themes about conserving the environment and its natural goodness and wonder.
 In these films, there is an obvious antagonist to nature that is often caricatured.
 For example, in the Avatar film, the figurehead of the mining corporation on Pandora is Parker Selfridge.
 The film’s treatment of him is mostly of vilification: “What the hell have you people been smoking out there?
 They’re just god-damn trees!”
 Despite Selfridge eventually showing some hesitancy and remorse; like the villains of Captain Planet, films treat environmental villains as mostly one-dimensional.

 In Princess Mononoke treatment of antagonists to nature is significantly different.
 Lady Eboshi wants to destroy the forest and conquer the animal spirits to obtain the iron but does so to give jobs to and empower the vulnerable— former prostitutes and lepers.
 People need to work and live, and resources are needed for this.
 This is true in real life as well.
 In the States, conversations about coal and oil versus renewable energy are complex and tied to culture and identity (as most things are).
 In real life, there are few caricatures of evil villains, rather more people like Eboshi.